-First and foremost, Bitcoin CFDs like the ones provided by eToro or NSBroker give you access to leverage.
+First and foremost, Bitcoin CFDs like the ones provided by NSBroker give you access to leverage.
 If you’re unfamiliar with leverage, this simply means that you can trade with more than you have available in your brokerage account.

 You can view leverage as a factor or multiple – but the end result remains the same.
 For example, your chosen CFD platform might offer leverage of 1:2 or 2x – which means that you are trading with twice the amount you stake.
 In other words, a $500 stake at a leverage of 1:2 would mean that your CFD order is worth $1,000.